 The MyHeritage incident marks the biggest data breach of the year, and the biggest leak since last year’s Equifax hack (BleepingComputer).

 As businesses grow, they turn to third parties to provide specialty services – expanding and complicating digital ecosystems.
 While outsourcing can alleviate business problems and needs, it often comes with risk.
 A larger ecosystem creates more possibilities for a hacker to break through – and all it takes is one single vulnerability of a trusted vendor to gain access to a plethora of your organization’s and your customers’ sensitive data – maybe even the make-up of your very own DNA.
-Unless our approach to risk management changes, we will continue to see an increase in third-party attacks.
+Unless our approach to risk management changes, we will continue to see an increase in data breaches caused by third parties.

 Scott Schneider said it best: “The interconnected nature of our digital ecosystems is a great thing for facilitating the flow of business, but unfortunately there’s a flip side… Too many organizations think that their responsibility to safeguard data ends where their network does despite mountains of evidence to the contrary… It’s not a matter of a few simple steps.
 Organizations need to fundamentally change the way they approach managing third-party risk, and that means more collaboration” (Threatpost).